gravitational/gravity/docs/6.x/cluster.md

 With the above requirements satisfied, the operation of changing the node's advertise address can be performed using the following steps.

-Stop and disable all Gravity and Kubernetes services on the node:
+On the node where a single-node cluster is running, stop and disable all Gravity and Kubernetes services:

 ```bash
 $ sudo gravity stop
 ```

 At this point the machine's snapshot (AMI/OVF/OVA/etc) can be taken.
-To start Gravity back on the original node if needed, use the command:
+To start the cluster back on the original node if needed, use the command:

 ```bash